DIY - Finishing Techniques

 photo source: propertyrepairsystem.co.uk

-These products can be both water-soluble and solvent-based.
-To be effective they should not be applied anyway.
-The fireproofing system must always be accompanied by a technology indicating the quantities to be applied, the number of coats, drying times, etc., which must be strictly adhered to.
-The accreditation of flame retardant products is done as a system and not as individual products.
-In other words, in order to delay the spread of fire, the products must be applied strictly in the quantities and with the application instructions described in the approved system.
+These products can be both waterborne and solvent-based.
+To be effective, they do not have to be applied by themselves.
+The flame retardant system must always be accompanied by a technology indicating the quantities to be applied, the number of coats, drying times, etc., which must be strictly observed.
+Accreditation of flame retardants is done as a system and not as individual products.
+In other words, in order to achieve a retardation of the spread of fire, the products must be applied strictly in the quantity and with the application indications described in the approved system.

 flame delay 2

-The material consumption for a flame retardant finish should be 450-500 g/m².
-A smaller quantity will not produce the flame retardant effect and a larger quantity will increase the risk of the film cracking due to thickness and thus render the treatment useless.
+The material consumption for a fire-retardant finish should be 450-500 g/sqm.
+A smaller quantity will not produce the flame retardant effect and a larger quantity will increase the risk of the film cracking due to the thickness and thus rendering the treatment unnecessary.

 photo source: pianoworld.com